30/10/2022

 But in fairness, it should be noted that this version of Japanese official history was not without flaws.
 A very sad division into history from the Army point of view and history from the Navy point of view has been preserved.
 One and the same operation can be described in two volumes: army and navy - and described in different ways.
 And sometimes aviators also insert their point of view.
 At the same time, even in dry lines, one sometimes feels a desire to hurt, to show flaws of the opposite service.

-The Japanese did not succeed in creating a single, unified concept of the description of the war in the Pacific.
+The Japanese did not succeed in creating a single, unified concept of the description of the Second World War in the Pacific.
 Each volume is a “thing in itself”, and one volume may well contradict with another.

 Despite its historical value, “Senshi Sosho” has hardly been translated into other languages.
-One volume (about the “Battle of a Hundred Regiments” in North China) was translated by the Chinese, an excerpt from two volumes on the battles in New Guinea and the Solomon Islands was translated by the Australians, and only the Dutch were able to make a good translation into English of three volumes dedicated to the capture of the Netherlands East Indies (current Indonesia).
+One volume (about the “Battle of a Hundred Regiments” in North China) was translated by the Chinese, an excerpt from two volumes on the battles in New Guinea and the Solomon Islands was translated by the Australians.
+Only the Dutch were able to make a coherent effort to make a good translation into English of three volumes dedicated to the capture of the Netherlands East Indies (current Indonesia).

 Text of all volumes of "Senshi Sosho" in Japanese: http://www.nids.mod.go.jp/military_history_search/